Get in touch

 Spanish

 Our Spanish focus this term has been learning to greet people.
-To begin, we all got introduced to some friends and learnt how to say hello in Spanish.
+To begin, we were introduced to some friends and learnt how to say hello in Spanish.
 We then learnt how to introduce ourselves.
 We are all very confident in saying hello my name is… Spanish Bulls have been very enthusiastic about this unit of learning and look forward to their weekly Spanish lesson.

 RE